Gate of Athena Archegetis

-The Gate of Athena Archegetis is situated west side of the Roman Agora, in Athens and considered to be the second most prominent remain in the site after the Tower of the Winds.
+The Gate of Athena Archegetis is situated west side of the Roman Agora, in Athens and considered to be the second most prominent ancient building there after the Tower of the Winds.

 Constructed in 11 BCE by donations from Julius Caesar and Augustus, the gate was made of an architrave standing on four Doric columns and a base, all of Pentelic marble.
 A dedicatory inscription offers an insight into the time and circumstances of the monument's construction: